alexaleluia12/node-exercises/README.md

 # node-exercises
-make all exercises found in https://developers.google.com/edu/python/ in nodejs
+Make all exercises found in https://developers.google.com/edu/python/ in nodejs

+Tanks to [Underscorejs](https://github.com/jashkenas/underscore/) to make js more Pythonic.
+And help to get things done.